ahmed0saber/time-to-learn-react-js/working-with-npm/routing/README.md

 </code>
 </pre>

-> In React Router v6, activeClassName will be removed and you should use the function className to apply classnames to either active or inactive NavLink components.
+> In React Router v6, activeClassName has been removed and you should use the function className to apply classnames to either active or inactive NavLink components.